peaBerberian/peaBerberian/README.md

   - :chart_with_upwards_trend: [RxPaired](https://github.com/canalplus/RxPaired): A lightweight remote debugger.<br>
 	I wrote it to simplify debugging sessions observing the RxPlayer's behavior.
 It works on any device with a very minimal performance imprint and is used daily by several teams at Canal+.

+  - 🕸️ [peaberberian.github.io](https://github.com/peaBerberian/peaberberian.github.io): Code linked to [my homepage](https://peaberberian.github.io).<br>
+    Check the page out!
+It emulates a featureful desktop environment and is written with no external dependency.

   - :eyeglasses: [MSESpy](https://github.com/peaBerberian/MSESpy.js) and [EMESpy](https://github.com/peaBerberian/EMESpy.js), spying libraries used for reverse engineering what [MSE](https://www.w3.org/TR/media-source-2/) and [EME](https://www.w3.org/TR/encrypted-media/) web APIs any webpage is calling, when, and with which parameters.<br>
     Those tools were written to reverse engineer how other streaming actors' own players were behaving in different situations, in turn to improve our own.
 My team and I still use it for that same usage.